 The best budget phones [Updated]

-Smartphones are all the rage but the top models can come with an eye watering price tag.
-So here’s our round-up of the best smartphones that you can buy for less than £150.
+Smartphones are all more popular than ever but the top models can come with an eye watering price tag.
+So here’s our round-up of the best smartphones that you can buy for less than £200.

 What is a budget smartphone?

-Budget smartphones can connect to the internet, run apps and perform the basic feature phone tasks such as playing media and taking photos.
-You can now pick up a decent model for around £150, or free on a contract for under £15 a month (with a free handset).
+Budget smartphones can connect to the internet, run apps and perform basic feature phone tasks such as playing media and taking photos.
+You can now pick up a decent model for under £200, or free on a contract for under £15 a month (with a free handset).

 Thanks to this wallet-friendly price tag there’s plenty of competition in the budget phones market, so cast your eyes below for our guide to the best cheap phones worth owning.

 For more information read our guide to choosing the best smartphone.

 Nokia Lumia 620

 This is the best budget Windows Phone (WP) that we’ve seen.
 While the WP operating system might not be as well known as Android or iOS, it’s easy to use with large tiles that display live information, such as incoming messages.

 The Lumia 620′s 3.8-inch display is a reasonable size for its price (around £160 or £13/month) and because it’s pretty compact the phone is easy to use one-handed.
 The screen resolution can’t match that of premium models, but videos and webpages still look sharp.